andrew-codes/yarn-npm-performance/README.md

 This is a tool that is intended to be run **on** your repo and not in it and therefore should be installed globally via `npm install @andrew-codes/yarn-npm-performance -g`.

 ## Running
 Change into your repo's directory and run `yarn-npm-performance`.
+This will run one test run for each test case.
+Optionally provide a number of test runs to process via `yarn-npm-performance 7`.
 Once finished, you will find the output in the file `yarn-versus-npm-install-performance.csv`.